MIJO7317/MRIphantom_desktop/docs/source/user_guide/getting_started.rst

 While it may not be as complex, navigating through its functionalities can still be confusing.
 Here's how you can get started with MRIphantom QA Solution:

-Learning the Basics
+Basics
 _____________________

+The software consists of one main window from which you can start analyzing MRI images, and output section allowing you to navigate between various visualization in a simple manner.
+All you need to start using the program is CT and MRI images of Elekta MRI phantom.
+Currently, our solution is compatible with pre-registered images saved in .nii.gz (or .nii) formats.
+We are working on implementing DICOM support soon.

+To conduct the analysis, simply click on the 'Calculate' button.

-Refer to the documentation of README file for instructions on using the software.
+Refer to the documentation or README files for instructions on using the software.